-The best possible way to save the Borneo pygmy elephant is by promoting collective action through awareness and education and creating, protecting, and sharing our wild habitats.
+The best possible way to save the Borneo pygmy elephant is by promoting collective action through awareness and education.
+Let’s create, protect and share our wild habitats.

 While this is an ideal solution, however, the solution in the real world is more likely based on financial trade-offs and sub-optimal decision-making or compromise, since, often self-interest diverge.
 Or perhaps, we forgot that we need nature as much as nature needs us.